My Truth: Accolades and legacy

 Patrik Lindgren of Göteborgs-Posten called My Truth the fifth-best Swedish album of 1999, regarding it a solid follow-up to Robyn Is Here.
 Aftonbladet reviewers selected it as the 21st-best album of the year.
 In 1999, My Truth was nominated for a Rockbjörnen as Swedish Album of the Year.
 The album earned Robyn her first Grammis at the 2000 awards in the Female Pop/Rock category.
 The jury called it a "brilliant" follow-up to her debut album, and praised its personal lyrics.
 The album was also nominated for Album of the Year, and Robyn was nominated for Artist of the Year.

 In June 2016, Robyn launched a remix project titled RMX/RBN in which songs spanning her career were remixed by other artists.
 "Main Thing", remixed by Mr. Tophat and released on 15 July 2016, was the only song included from her back catalogue before the launch of her record label Konichiwa Records in 2004.
 In 2018, Consequence included the album track "Giving You Back" in the listicle "10 Ways Pop Star Robyn Was Ahead of Her Time", authored by Katie Moulton, using it as an instance of Robyn "open[ing] up about women's health 20 years ago".
-The same year, Vulture selected "Long Gone" as one of ten songs worth revisiting from the lesser-known parts of Robyn's catalogue.
+On the same subject, Sarah Jacoby wrote in Self the same year: "By singing about it in a pop song, Robyn seemingly made a statement that the decision to have an abortion is valid—and so is the spectrum of emotions that goes along with that decision."
+Also in 2018, Vulture selected "Long Gone" as one of ten songs worth revisiting from the lesser-known parts of Robyn's catalogue.
+In February 2020, American singer Amanda Palmer played "Giving You Back" while hosting a themed show about abortion, motherhood, and miscarriage on Australian radio station Double J.